-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” typically makes you think of the air outdoors.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” typically makes you think of the air outdoors.
 In reality, indoor air quality can be just as harmful as outdoor air.
 It makes sense.
 We are spending additional time indoors and our houses are becoming more energy-efficient, which means they are air tight and keeping contaminants inside.
 You need to know what’s negatively affecting your indoor air quality in order to make it better.
 Here are three typical problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be difficult.
 Lots of humidity can foster the growth of mold, mildew and bacteria.
 Lower amounts of humidity can hurt your mucous membranes and increase the probability of contracting a cold or flu and increase other respiratory problems.
 Plus, the furniture and woodwork can be damaged by both low and high humidity levels.
 Lucky for you, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most typical indoor allergen is dust mites.
 As a matter of fact, their droppings are one of the most common causes of asthma and allergy symptoms.
 Because dust mites are attracted to pillows and bedding, your bedroom is a haven for allergens.
 Another big allergen is pet dander.
 So, if your pets hang out in your bedroom, even more allergens are accruing.
 You can decrease the number of allergens in your bedroom by washing your bedding frequently and using a vacuum that includes a HEPA filter.
 You can take eliminating allergens to a new level with a whole-home air filtration system.
 A professional from Woody's Sudden Service Inc can walk through all your options and help you select the perfect system for your needs.
 3. Household Chemicals and Odors While people may think it’s logical to cover up bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals they consist of.
 This can also hold true for many household cleaners.
 Plus, these dangers pose greater risk to children and elderly people with respiratory issues.
 These health risks are even more reason to consider a Lennox® whole-home filtration system.
 The air in your home should contribute to your health, not hurt it.
 We want to provide our expertise to ensure you have the best indoor air quality available.
-To schedule an in-home air assessment or get more information about indoor air quality, call us at 703-369-5528.
-If it’s more convenient for you, you can also schedule your appointment with us online.
+To schedule an in-home air assessment or get more information about indoor air quality, call us at 703-278-2036.